dayuwater/Card2/README.md

     - Therefore, if you get more than 100, you pass the test.
 The maximum final score you can get is 200.

 - By default there is no pre-populated deck.
 But you can use `sample_storage.js` to get some sample decks.
-- When users add a new deck, it will redirect to Home page.
+- When users add a new deck, it will redirect to that Individual Deck.
 However, when users add a new card, it will just alert users that the card is added without redirecting.
 This would allow users to add multiple cards in one setting.
 - You **cannot** have two **decks** with same title, but you **can** have two **questions** with same title.
 - Although there are time limits on decks and cards, those are suggested, not enforced.
 There is no code that actually runs the timer
 - Only passing quizzes counts for completion.
 If users fail a quiz, the notification would not be reseted